allanbrondum/tfhe-aes-2/README.md

 ### `shorint_woppbs_1bit`

 This model uses vertical packed circuit bootstrapping introduced in <https://eprint.iacr.org/2017/430.pdf> and implemented in the WoP-PBS experimental features in `tfhe-rs`.
+Each shortint ciphertext represents 1 bit.
 Additional primitives are implemented in the library at hand to support multivariate and multivalued functions, but these higher level primitives still builds on the low-level primitives in `tfhe-rs`.

+To be conservative, the model parameters `WopbsParameters` used in the binary are based on 8-bit cleartext precision, since we do 8-bit input multivariate circuit bootstrapping.
+By analyzing the noise in the circuit bootstrapping, this bound could very well be tightened and effectiveness improved.

-As a comment, the effectiveness if this model could be improved by running the boolean bootstrapping of GGSW ciphertexts in `fft64::crypto::wop_pbs::circuit_bootstrap_boolean` in parallel.
+The effectiveness if this model can also be improved by running the boolean bootstrapping of GGSW ciphertexts in `fft64::crypto::wop_pbs::circuit_bootstrap_boolean` in parallel.

 ### `shorint_woppbs_8bit`